Saarthakkj/detoxify-x/README.md

 2. **Browse Twitter**: Navigate Twitter/X as you normally would
 3. **Real-time AI Processing**: The extension analyzes both text and images in tweets as they load
 4. **Smart Filtering**: Content is instantly filtered based on your preferences
+5. **Personal Customization**: Select text in tweets to mark as preferred or unwanted
+6. **Continuous Learning**: Your preference selections are used to improve filtering accuracy
-5. **Continuous Updates**: Your feed refreshes automatically as you scroll
+7. **Continuous Updates**: Your feed refreshes automatically as you scroll

 The extension processes tweets in real-time, analyzing both text and images simultaneously for the most accurate content filtering.